Below are some of the short films directed by Fiona Ashe.

 Stories That Make An Impact

-(a) are inspired by social injustices on which she reported during her career as a broadcast journalist such as war in Africa, police brutality, racism, addiction, adoption, bereavement, destruction of heritage, disability, gender equality.
+(a) are inspired by social injustices on which she reported during her career as a broadcast journalist such as war, police brutality, global terrorism, political corruption, exploitation of natural resources, miscarriages of justice, suicide, racism, surrogacy, addiction, bullying, adoption, bereavement, destruction of heritage, and the pursuit of inclusion and equality.

 (b) are hugely marketable because they:

 - are based on high concepts (and often true stories)

 - have a gripping opening